MaastrichtU-CDS/vertibayes/README.md

 If the field ```"openMarkovResponse":"true"``` is included in the input JSON the output will contain a field ```openMarkov``` which contains the network in BIF format as used by the openMarkov library.

+### Crossfold validation:

+There are 3 ways to validate the model as detailed in https://arxiv.org/abs/2210.17228

+1) validation against a public testset.
+2) Using SCV validation (see section 2.4)
+3) Using SVDG validation (see section 2.4)

+To use SVDG the field "folds" needs to be set in the request.
+This indicates the number of crossfolds that will be used.
+1 fold means there is no crossfold validation, and SVDG cannot be used.
+The maximum is 10 folds.